PeterPawn/decoder/README.md

 - decode internal files from a foreign device, e.g. extracted from a TFFS dump

 ### Prerequisites:
-All scripts in this project need an OpenSSL binary with
+All shell scripts in this project need an OpenSSL binary with
 * MD5 digest and
 * AES-256 decryption
 capabilities.
 Every call to ```openssl``` is encapsulated by the ```crypto``` shell script.
 If you want to use any other crypto solution, you have to change the calls there.

+YOU SHOULD REALLY USE THE C PROGRAM (see below), AS LONG AS YOU AREN'T INTERESTED IN INVESTIGATIONS OF THE USED ALGORITHMS.

 To generate a password for decoding of data from a TFFS file, you need to have access to the device in question or you need to know the following data for the source device:
 * the serial number, as it was stored in the 'urlader environment' - it was a sequence of 16 '0'es for a long time, but newer models seem to have the serial number from the back of the device stored in this environment